CarterLB-COM/OPERATOR-FBI-patch/README.md

 <h1>OPERATOR FBI Patch
 <br>
   <sub>
-  This is a simple texture replacement, it changes the blackbeard patch on the AVS PL LEADER MC Vest, to an FBI one.
+  This is a simple texture replacement, it changes the blackbeard patch on the AVS PL LEADER Vests, to an FBI one.
   </sub>
 </h1>